eggnstone/eggnstone_amazon_chime/README.md

 **I need a maintainer for the iOS version!**

-Version 1 has support for iOS but due to file size problems version 2 current does not support iOS.
+Version 1 has support for iOS but due to file size problems version 2 currently does not support iOS.

 🚩 **Chime does not work on iOS simulators!**